isomerpages/moe-chijsjc/_about-us/Our Community/SJC Alumnae (SJCA).md

 Presently, the Alumnae consists of 3 types of membership.

-*   Ordinary and Life memberships are open to past pupils of the school.
+*   **Ordinary and Life memberships** are open to past pupils of the school.
 Persons currently attending any schools, including universities, polytechnics and Ngee Ann Technical College, are not eligible.
-*   Honorary membership may be bestowed upon any person who is currently the principal or a member of the teaching staff of the Alma Mater who is nominated by the Executive Committee for election at the Annual General Meeting, provided that such nomination is clearly stated in the notice calling the Annual General Meeting.
+*   **Honorary membership** may be bestowed upon any person who is currently the principal or a member of the teaching staff of the Alma Mater who is nominated by the Executive Committee for election at the Annual General Meeting.
 *   An Honorary member does not have any vote, hold office or have any say in the management of the Association.

 The SJCA Council is made up of: